EmirPetek/AstroMatch/README.md

 # About AstroMatch

+You can download this app from here: https://www.upload-apk.com/en/li6jEbz0xmInjPO

 This project was prepared by Emir Petek.
 The project was developed in the Android Studio environment and the language used is Kotlin.
 The application is essentially a social media application.
 The application includes features such as person matching, messaging, post sharing, profile editing, and AI-supported person horoscope compatibility analysis.
 OpenAI was used for AI support.
 The technologies used in this application are as follows:

 -	MVVM